Disney California Adventure: Pacific Wharf

+Located between Cars Land and Pixar Pier, Pacific Wharf was themed to resemble the old waterfront of Monterey, California as a tribute to its fishing industry.
+Its attractions were The Bakery Tour and the Walt Disney Imagineering Blue Sky Cellar.
+This area was primarily an outdoor food court.

+In September 2022, it was announced that Pacific Wharf would be re-themed to San Fransokyo, a combination of San Francisco and Tokyo, as seen in Disney Animation's 2014 film Big Hero 6.
+In February 2023, it was announced that the name of the re-themed area would be San Fransokyo Square.
+The area debuted on August 31, 2023.

 Alcohol policy

-Unlike Disneyland Park (with the exception of Club 33 in New Orleans Square and Oga's Cantina in Star Wars: Galaxy's Edge), Disney California Adventure serves beer, wine, and cocktails throughout its restaurants, stands, and food kiosks.
+Unlike Disneyland Park (with the exception of Carnation Cafe in Main Street, USA, River Belle Terrace in Frontierland, Club 33, Blue Bayou Restaurant and Café Orleans in New Orleans Square, and Oga's Cantina in Star Wars: Galaxy's Edge), Disney California Adventure serves beer, wine, and cocktails throughout its restaurants, stands, and food kiosks.
 The park also hosts the Disney California Adventure Food & Wine Festival, an annual event featuring a number of themed kiosks, each featuring food and beverages from a particular aspect of California cuisine.